31 Best Email Marketing Examples To Inspire You For 2021

 Finally, the first CTA is strategically placed to convince customers that getting the upgraded version of the tool is worth the while.
 All the subscriber needs to do is log in and use the promo code to grab the fantastic deal.

 Visme’s follow-up email hits all the right notes since it:

 - acts as a reminder for the upgrade offer

 - is sent from a real person, specifically the company’s founder

 Goal: Educate leads and customers through content

-B2B companies can nurture their leads by promoting blog content through email marketing.
+B2B companies can nurture their leads through email marketing by promoting blog content.
 While this is a great way to use email to educate and engage users, one shouldn’t forget that email marketing can help you distribute your e-books, case studies, whitepapers, and more.